Over 30+ Years of Legal Knowledge | Personal Injury Lawsuit & Litigators in Illinois

 What is civil litigation?

 Civil litigation covers any legal dispute that is not considered a criminal offense.
-In these cases, one person or business sues another to:
+In these cases, one person or business sues another to recover money, enforce a contract, resolve property disputes, or seek other legal remedies.

 Who are the Plaintiff and Defendant?